sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Capability:

-: In {{-i2nsft}} a capability "defines a set of features that are available from a managed entity.
-Examples of "managed entities" are NSFs and Controllers, where NSF Capabilities and Controller Capabilities define functionality of an NSF and a Controller that may, but do not have to, be used, respectively.
-All Capabilities are announced through the Registration Interface."
+: In {{-i2nsft}} a capability is "a set of features that are available from an I2NSF Component.
+These functions may, but do not have to, be used.
+All Capabilities are announced through the I2NSF Registration Interface.
+Examples are Capabilities that are available from an NSF Server."

 : In the context of SACM, the extent of a SACM component's ability is enabled by the functions it is composed of.
-Capabilities are announced by a SACM component via the SACM component registration task and can be discovered by or negotiated with other SACM components.
-For example, the capability of a SACM Provider may be to provide endpoint management data, or only a subset of that data.
+Capabilities are registered at a SACM broker (potentially also at a proxy or a repository component if it includes broker functions) by a SACM component via the SACM component registration task and can be discovered by or negotiated with other SACM components via the corresponding tasks.
+For example, the capability of a SACM provider may be to provide target endpoint records (declarative guidance about well-known or potential target endpoints), or only a subset of that data.

+: A capability's description is in itself imperative guidance on what functions are exposed to other SACM components in a SACM domain and how to use them in workflows.

-: The SACM Vulnerability Assessment Scenario {{-vulnass}} defines the terms Endpoint Management Capabilities, Vulnerability Management Capabilities, and Vulnerability Assessment Capabilities, which illustrate specific sets of SACM capabilities, which are required to conduct workflows illustrated by the scenario definition.
+: The SACM Vulnerability Assessment Scenario {{-vulnass}} defines the terms Endpoint Management Capabilities, Vulnerability Management Capabilities, and Vulnerability Assessment Capabilities, which illustrate specific sets of SACM capabilities on an enterprise IT department's point of view and therefore compose sets of declarative guidance.

 Collection Result: